harin-ramesh/core/README.md

 # Core
-Core is a simple python `Hello World` web framework.
+Core is a simple python web framework from scratch.

 # Requirements
 * Python (3.5, 3.6, 3.7)